Hangar-31/atlantamusicians.com/src/pages/about-our-local.md

       - name: Bill Johnston
         title: Secretary-Treasurer
         text: >-
-          William Johnston is a violist, teacher, and musicians’ wellness expert whose work is fueled by his belief in the connection between beautiful movement and beautiful music.
+          BILL JOHNSTON is a violist, teacher, and musicians’ wellness expert whose work is fueled by his belief in the connection between beautiful movement and beautiful music.
 Praised for his “richly lyrical tone and expressive playing” (ArtsATL.com), Bill has performed widely as a